Keght/alx-low_level_programming/0x02-functions_nested_loops/README.md

 We wrote function that computes absolute value of integer We wrote a function printing last digit of number Wrote a function for find sum of integers
+Wrote a function that prints all natural numbers to 98